settlemint/docs/docs/using-platform/19_application-access-tokens.md

 :::warning Warning

-Make sure to copy your application access token and store it somewhere safe, as you will not be able to see it again.
+Copy and save your token securely - you won't see it again.
 Treat it like a password and keep it secret.

 :::